Internet-Draft Scheduling OAM YANG November 2024

 Nokia

-A YANG Data Model for Network Diagnosis by Scheduling Sequences of OAM Tests
+A YANG Data Model for Network Diagnosis using Scheduled Sequences of OAM Tests

 Abstract

-This document defines a YANG data model for network diagnosis on-demand using Operations, Administration, and Maintenance (OAM) tests.
-This document defines both 'oam-unitary-test' and 'oam-test-sequence' data models to enable activation of network diagnosis procedures.
+This document defines a YANG data model for network diagnosis on-demand relying upon Operations, Administration, and Maintenance (OAM) tests.
+This document defines both 'oam-unitary-test' and 'oam-test-sequence' YANG modules to manage the lifecycle of network diagnosis procedures.

 About This Document